SriHarshaKarumuri/JavaNotes/MR-HR.md

 # Infosys HR Interview Questions (For 3 Years Experienced Candidate)

 ## 1. Tell me about yourself.

-**Sample Answer:**
-I'm a software engineer with 3 years of experience in full-stack development, primarily working with Java, Spring Boot, and Angular.
-I’ve contributed to multiple enterprise-level projects, focusing on scalable architecture and clean code.
+I'm Sriharsha Karumuri, from Visakhapatnam completed by Bachelors Degree in CSE and working as a Associate Engineer with 3 years of experience in java backend development in Virtusa Consulting Services, primarily working with Java, Spring Boot, and Microservices.

+---

+## -_- .
+Explain about your roles and responsibilities.
-My current role involves both development and client interaction, which has helped me improve my communication and problem-solving skills.
-I’m now looking to join Infosys to work on more diverse, global projects and grow in a structured, innovation-driven environment.
+My current role involves both development and maintenance, which has helped me improve my communication and problem-solving skills.

 ---